-- Reduce your lost days from sickness and absenteeism.
+- reduces your lost days from sickness and absenteeism

-- Lower your healthcare costs, insurance premiums and compensation claims.
+- lowers your healthcare costs, insurance premiums and compensation claims

-Manual handling injuries can affect the back, but also limbs, muscles, tendons and the heart.
-As these injuries can take longer to heal – they can affect on longer term health.
+Injuries can affect not only the back, but also limbs, muscles, tendons and the heart.
+As these injuries take longer to heal, they can impact longer term health.